Julia Fundamentals

 - Strings

-If we want a more precise value, we can use a floating point value:
+variable.
+If we want to represent a fractional number, we can use a floating

 To store text, we create a string by using double quotes: